Nonlocal Fractional Quantum Field Theory and Converging Perturbation Series: Calculation of PT Series Terms

-One can easily mark that integrals of the form:
+Let us start by noting that the integrals of the form:

-are the particular cases of so-called Gelfand hypergeometric functions (\cite{GELFAND}).
+are the particular cases of so-called Gelfand hypergeometric functions~\cite{Gelfand}.
 Unfortunately, they are too generic and their properties are excessively complicated.
-So if we are going to get some practical results it is pointless to express anything via them.

-Besides, this integrals are enough sophisticated to be expressed simply in terms of even generalized Gauss and Lauricella hypergeometric functions.
+However, if we are going to get some practical results it is pointless to express anything via them.
+Besides, these integrals are enough sophisticated to be expressed simply in terms of even generalized Gauss and Lauricella hypergeometric functions.

-\section{Off-Diagonal Terms Expansion}
+\subsection{Off-Diagonal Terms Expansion}

-The first and most evident way is to try to expand quadratic exponent in its off-diagonal terms, and then compute the obtained integrals directly.
-However, this approach also fails.
+The first and most evident way is to expand the quadratic exponent in its off-diagonal terms, and then compute the obtained integrals directly.
+However, this approach also fails because of the excessive complexity of the obtained terms.
 Let us demonstrate it.
-We start from the expansion:
+We start with the expansion for zero source: